panjf2000/goproxy/README.md

 2. go build

 ## 4.Run
-goproxy uses cfg.toml as its configurations file which is located to the path: /etc/proxy/cfg.toml of your server, you should create a cfg.toml in there previously, here is a typical example:
+goproxy uses cfg.toml as its configurations file which is located in /etc/proxy/cfg.toml of your server, you should create a cfg.toml in there previously, here is a typical example:

 ```
 [server]